Chesh1M/Speech-Emotion-Recognition/README.md

 # Project overview

-This project aims to apply classical ML methods (Logistic Regression / SVMs / Random Forest) as well as more advanced methods (CNNs / RNNs) to develop a model that is able to classify voice recordings based on their emotion.
+This project aims to apply classical ML methods (such as Logistic Regression / SVMs / Random Forest) as well as Deep Learning methods like Neural Networks and Transformers to develop a model that is able to classify voice recordings based on their emotion.

-The data used is the RAVDEES obtained from zenodo.
+The audio speech files from the RAVDESS dataset is used (from zenodo).
 The audio were recorded by professional actors, vocalizing the same 2 statements in multiple different ways (different emotions, emotional intensity).

 # Reference

-Only audio files used from - https://zenodo.org/record/1188976
+Only audio (speech) files used - data obtained from https://zenodo.org/record/1188976

 # .gitignore